-- Transport Impact Assessment (TIA) this report will include the comprehensive assessment of the individual CBC covering all modes and a cumulative assessment of all Proposed CBC for both Construction and Operational Phases; and - Transport Modelling Report will detail the model development, data inputs, calibration and validation and forecast model development for the suite of models that will be used to support the assessment.
+- Transport Impact Assessment (TIA) this report will include the comprehensive assessment of the individual CBC covering all transport modes for both Construction and Operational Phases; and - Transport Modelling Report will detail the model development, data inputs, calibration and validation and forecast model development for the suite of models that will be used to support the assessment.

-The assessment will take account of receptors relevant to the Proposed CBC including:
+The assessment of traffic and transport impacts will take account of receptors relevant to the Proposed CBC including:

 - Buses;

 - Pedestrians / mobility impaired;

 - Cyclists;

-- · General traffic; and
+- General traffic; and

 - On-street parking, off-street parking, loading, taxis.